 In the previous posts (here and here) we considered the ascendancy of APIs and the security challenges they pose.
 In this post, we will examine how the Barracuda Web Application Firewall can help secure REST APIs.
 Note that the BWAF applies the same industry-leading technology for detecting malicious inputs that are used in protecting web applications.
-Of course, this includes de-obfuscations, and protocol sanitizations amongst a host of other checks.
-Many of these also apply equally to AJAX based web applications.
+Of course, this includes de-obfuscations and protocol sanitizations amongst a host of other checks.
+Many of these also apply equally to AJAX-based web applications.

 Filtering Malicious Data from Untrusted User Inputs in JSON/XML

 Developers of programming frameworks and bespoke software alike often omit input sanitization from JSON and XML, despite enforcing it in traditional web interfaces.
-For example, the JSON gem in ruby was found to be vulnerable to SQL Injections and so was the Perl module SQL Maker.
+For example, the JSON gem in ruby was found to be vulnerable to SQL injection and so was the Perl module SQL Maker.
 This opens up all the OWASP Top 10 attacks through your APIs, even though they may have been locked down through the web interface.

 Filtering Malicious Data from Untrusted User Inputs in URL Path

 This includes examining the complete URL (not just the URL query part) for malicious inputs.
 This is enabled by default and is configured from the SECURITY POLICIES > URL Protection page.

 Protecting the Entire API Attack Surface